-Learn@Illinois Moodle - Adding Recorded Video Lectures to your Course
+Learn@Illinois Moodle - Adding CITL-Recorded Video Lectures to your Course

 This page will be most helpful if you have recorded curricular videos through CITL using the Ensemble video service and are now trying to incorporate them into your Moodle course.